jonathanstark/FastActive/README.md

 ## Features

 * Paste and done: you don't write any javascript!
-* Ultra-lightweight: __363 bytes (247 bytes gzipped bytes gzipped)!__
+* Ultra-lightweight: 363 bytes __(247 bytes gzipped)!__
-* MIT license: use it _wherever you want_.
+* MIT license: _use it wherever you want_.
 * Responsive design friendly: safe for use in cross-device development.
 * Framework-independent: use with any JS library, or none at all!

 ## Usage

-For best results, paste the FastActive source into a script tag at the bottom of your HTML page right before the closing body tag.
+Paste the FastActive source into a script tag at the bottom of your HTML page right before the closing body tag.
 View source at the bottom of [this page](http://jonathanstark.com/) for an example.

 Once you have added FastActive to your site, all it does is add and remove class names.
 It's up to you to create CSS rules that style the active links appropriately.
 Here are some suggestions: